dv-lse/diabetes/README.md

   - [ ] circle of drugs in non-focus mode?
   - [ ] make selected drug pulse?
-  - [ ] shoot rule text in from side
+  - [ ] shoot rule text in from side  NOT TO DO

 Deploy on github pages